730 Campus Crisis and Emergency Management

 IV.
 Emergency Management Roles

 A. The administrative emergency management roles of Environmental Health and Safety and the University Police are to:

 1. Provide necessary guidance for University officials to meet federal and state requirements;

-2. Act as liaison with Rutherford County Emergency Management Agency (RCEMA) who will coordinate with the Tennessee Emergency Management Association (TEMA) directly on MTSU’s behalf;
+2. Act as liaison with Rutherford County Emergency Management Agency (RCEMA) which will coordinate with the Tennessee Emergency Management Association (TEMA) directly on MTSU’s behalf;

 3. Coordinate meetings of University emergency management planning staff;